yonasKu/boilerplate-rn/docs/PROMOS_AND_WEBHOOKS_BACKEND_PLAN.md

 ## Security
 - All writes to mirrors happen in Functions only
-- Verify webhook signatures (Stripe/RC)
+- Verify webhook signature (Stripe) and Authorization Bearer token (RevenueCat)
 - Validate `userId` from auth context for HTTPS endpoints
 - Rate-limit promo validation and redemption endpoints
 - Validate `userId` ownership on all endpoints; never trust client-sent `userId` without auth context.